KatyaRobinson/100-days-of-code/log.md

 ### Day 31: February 2, 2017

-**Today's Progress**: Form validation finally works YES! :)))
+**Today's Progress**: Form validation finally works YES! :)))  Restyled BringMeToTop arrow so it's visible on white background

 **To Do Next**
+Functionality:
 - Make services menu open on button click. - jQuery
-- Restyle BringMeToTop arrow so it's visible on white background
-- Choose an icon pack and implement with the design.
-- Rework images in Photoshop
-- Add color to the top menu in mobile version???
 - Add social media icons to the footer and header. - HTML, CSS
 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS
-- Create a page for the site owner to log in to and see all requests
+- Create a page for the site owner to log in to and see all requests Styling
+- Choose an icon pack and implement with the design.
+- Add color to the top menu in mobile version???
 - Redesing Contact page to fit in with the website theme.
 Remove map??? or make it way smaller and in the bottom of the page
 - Restyle About Us page.
 Put picture into a circle or some sort of frame.
 Doesn't look good now.